125 East 8th Avenue

 Corrections - The Adult Corrections volunteer programs contribute services and staff assistance that otherwise would not be provided.
 To maintain our high level of integrity, all volunteers are given a general background check prior to being accepted into the volunteer program.
 Some of the volunteer positions available are: Educational & Vocational Tutor, AA/NA leadership, Recreational Activity, Arts, Records Filing, Resource Coordinator, General Office Assistant, Inmate Welfare, Security, Administration, Community Service Placement, Library, Ministry and others as the need arises.
 Contact Deputy Joe Pishioneri by e-mail or by phone at 541-682-2222.

-Intern - The Lane County Sheriff's Office proudly partners with the local university, college and schools as well as homeschool programs to incorporate the training of student/interns.
+Student Practicum/Intern - The Lane County Sheriff's Office proudly partners with the local university, college and schools to assist their students in gaining first hand experience in the field of criminal justice.
 These positions offer practical, on-the-job training for students as well as course credit.
 Please check with your school program for the credit you can earn while working in many of our volunteer positions.

 LCSARO - The Lane County Amateur Radio Operators are comprised of FCC licensed amateur radio operators, who voluntarily provide alternative communications before, during and after major emergencies or disaster.
-Contact John Miller by e-mail or phone 541-682-4369.
+Contact Tim Chase by e-mail or phone 541-682-4369.

 LCSO Search and Rescue (SAR) - Our Search and Rescue (SAR) missions involve lost and/or injured climbers, cross-country skiers, hikers, hunters or downed aircraft victims.
 Additionally, searches occur for evidence supporting police criminal investigations.
 Contact John Miller by e-mail or by phone at 541-682-4369.
 To view the 2012 Lane County Search and Rescue Annual Report click here.

 Neighborhood Watch - Neighbors watching out for neighbors!
 That is the primary function and goal of Neighborhood Watch.
 Please visit this site to learn more about how to start a Neighborhood Watch Group.
-Contact the Sheriff's Office Neighborhood Watch Coordinator by e-mail or by phone at 541-682-4179.
+Contact the Sheriff's Office Neighborhood Watch Coordinator, Sergeant Carrie Carver, by e-mail or by phone at 541-682-4179.

-Information Volunteers - The Sheriff's Office is currently looking for Information Volunteers who help assist the public with general information and provide paperwork and referrals to other agencies when applicable.
+Information Volunteers - Information Volunteers help assist the public with general information and provide paperwork/ referrals to other agencies when applicable.
 This position is located at the Sheriff's Office at 125 E. 8th Avenue in Eugene.

-Volunteer Applications - Applications are required for all volunteers.
+Volunteer Applications (adobe fillable) (print pdf) - Applications are required for all volunteers.
 These are used to screen volunteers and match positions with qualified applicants.
 Please download or print the application form and mail it to the indicated address.

 Please print and mail completed application to: